-- 1.3(a) A patient suspected to be suicidal in intent, shall be admitted to an appropriate room consistent with the patient's medical needs and Hospital policy.
+- 1.3(a) A patient suspected to be suicidal in intent shall be admitted to an appropriate room consistent with the patient's medical needs and Hospital policy.
 If these accommodations are not available, the patient shall be transferred, if possible, to another institution where suitable facilities are available.
-When transfer is not possible, the patient may be admitted to a general area of the Hospital, as a temporary measure while providing all reasonable care appropriate in the situation.
-Appropriate restraints may be used as permitted by these Rules & Regulations.
-The patient will be afforded psychiatric consultation or other appropriate consultation, as necessary and available; - 1.3(b) If the patient presents to the emergency room, the steps set forth in Section 1.3(a) shall be followed, except that the patient shall not be transferred, absent an appropriate medical screening examination, any necessary stabilizing treatment, and a certification, pursuant to the Hospital's EMTALA policy; that the benefits of transfer outweigh the risks.
+When transfer is not possible, the patient may be admitted to a general area of the Hospital as a temporary measure, while providing all reasonable care appropriate to the situation.
+Appropriate restraints may be used as permitted by these Rules & Regulations or Hospital policy.
+The patient will be afforded psychiatric consultation or other appropriate consultation, as necessary and available; - 1.3(b) The Hospital social worker should be consulted for assistance; and - 1.3(c) If the patient presents to the emergency room, the steps set forth in Section 1.3(a) shall be followed, except that the patient shall not be transferred absent an appropriate medical screening examination, any necessary stabilizing treatment, and a certification, pursuant to the Hospital's EMTALA policy, that the benefits of transfer outweigh the risks.